-- 11.9.
+- 12.9.
 Any complex files must be reviewed by the Data Protection Lead or Data Protection Officer before any disclosure takes place.
-Access will not be granted before this review has taken place. - 11.10.
+Access will not be granted before this review has taken place. - 12.10.
 Where all the data in a document cannot be disclosed, a permanent copy should be made, and the data permanently obscured or retyped if this is more sensible.
-A copy of the full document and the altered document should be retained, with the reason why the document was altered. - 11.11.Parents at academy schools do not have an automatic right to their child's data (maintained schools are subject to separate regulations regarding children's education records).
+A copy of the full document and the altered document should be retained, with the reason why the document was altered.
+Where this approach may still allow third parties to be identified, e.g. statements, it may be more appropriate to include a summary instead. - 12.11.
+Parents at academy schools do not have an automatic right to their child's data (maintained schools are subject to separate regulations regarding children's education records).
 A request for the educational record of a pupil will be treated in the same way as a SAR.
-The academy will seek consent from a pupil with capacity (which will be considered on a case by case basis but is generally presumed around the age of 12 and respond to the request within one month of receiving this.
+The academy will seek consent from a pupil with capacity (which will be considered on a case by case basis but is generally presumed around the age of 12) and respond to the request within one month of receiving this.

-12. Exemptions to access by data subjects
+13. Exemptions to access by data subjects

-- 12.1.
-Where a claim to legal professional privilege could be maintained in legal proceedings, the information is likely to be exempt from disclosure unless the privilege is waived. - 12.2.
+- 13.1.
+Where a claim to legal professional privilege could be maintained in legal proceedings, the information is likely to be exempt from disclosure unless the privilege is waived. - 13.2.
 There are other exemptions from the right of subject access.
 If we intend to apply any of them to a request, then we will usually explain which exemption is being applied and why.

-13. Other rights of individuals
+14. Other rights of individuals